kingluddite/web-dev-notes/js/express/03-templates.md

 block content
 * let's jade know any page extending it's content can inject it's content here

-* problems
+#### problems
-    - spacing, remove sublime text clear end of line (was true set to false)
+* spacing, remove sublime text clear end of line (was true set to false)
-    - block content goes on line 2 of index.pug and post.pug and after navbar of layout.pug
+* block content goes on line 2 of index.pug and post.pug and after navbar of layout.pug
-    - indent content that comes after block content in index.pug and post.pug
+* indent content that comes after block content in index.pug and post.pug
-    - the `|` means text in jade and needs a space character after it, if sublime strips it, you'll get an error
+* the `|` means text in Jade/Pug and needs a space character after it, if sublime strips it, you'll get an error

 ## Adding 'partials'
 Create a directory called `partials` in the `templates` directory
-* partials is a common naming convention and recommended for you to use in your projects
+* `partials` is a common naming convention and recommended for you to use in your projects
     - Other developers will know what is going on when they see your application for the first time
     - also name files with a leading underscore `ie - _nav.pug`
         + the underscore(_) means this file is not meant to be used on it's own, it is a fragment and will be included from another file